To our catalog of available CDs

 Liberty High School 1919 Annual

-On the Memories of Liberty, Volume 1 CD-ROM is every page of the original Liberty High School yearbook, plus a complete index of the 1919 LHS Annual -- people, places, military units from World War I service, local businesses, even occasionally causes of death.
+Here every page of the original 1919 Liberty High School yearbook.
+In it you will find people, places, military units from World War I service, local businesses, even occasionally causes of death.

 Index of 1919 Liberty High School Yearbook to check the index right now.
 Is an ancestor listed?
 If they're not, consider taking a look anyway because of all of the other information about life in small-town America in 1919.